kreauniv/comp308/source/control.rst

    ((λ (k) (k (square dx))) (λ (dx2) (sqrt (+ dx2 (square dy)))))

 While previously we were writing down the lambdas only to have them be applied immediately, the lambda we wrote down in this case is now visible as a value to the inside of the first term :rkt:`(λ (k) (k (square dx)))` as the variable :rkt:`k`.
 If our language gave us the :rkt:`k` to use as we please, we can see that we can now call it multiple times to calculate the "rest of the computation" within this **limited** context. [#noret]_

 .. [#noret] This is why we considered it without the :rkt:`return`.

 .. index:: delimited continuations

-The :rkt:`racket/control` module provides constructs that can give us these reusable "delimited continuations" via the :rkt:`prompt` and :rkt:`control` constructs (a.k.a. :rkt:`reset` and :rkt:`shift` respectively).
+The :rkt:`racket/control` module provides syntax that can give us these reusable "delimited continuations" via the :rkt:`prompt` and :rkt:`control` constructs (a.k.a. :rkt:`reset` and :rkt:`shift` respectively).
 We could've written our expression as --